Bulgaria

 Technicalities & Practicalities

 Insurance: The reimbursement payment does not cover medical costs.
 It is mandatory to arrange your own insurance before your trip to Bulgaria.
-The insurance must cover as a minimum the following risks: medical treatment in case of an accident or disease, specifically covering COVID-19 as well as costs related to evacuation and repatriation.
+The insurance must cover, at a minimum, the following risks: medical treatment in the event of an accident or illness, as well as costs related to evacuation and repatriation.

-Weather: A moderate continental climate influenced by the surrounding mountains dominates in Sofia and the area of the expedition.
-Springtime is traditionally refreshing and rainy (12-25 C, 56-77 F), but the weather in May-early June can be unpredictable -- it may be cool or be surprisingly hot (up to 30-35 C; 86 – 95 F).
+Weather: The area of Sofia and the expedition is characterized by a moderate continental climate influenced by the surrounding mountains.
+Spring is traditionally refreshing and rainy (12-25°C or 56-77°F), but the weather in May to early June can be unpredictable; it may be cool or surprisingly hot (up to 30-35°C or 86-95°F).

-• Work shoes and clothes that will suit outdoor work -- keeping in mind the diverse weather conditions (from rainy and cool, to sunny and warm.)
-Don’t forget both your raincoats and sunscreen.
-A pair of comfortable hiking shoes are required.
-Long pants are recommended because of the potentially irritating plants, insects and reptiles.
-You will also be asked to help carry some of the project equipment.
+• Work Shoes and Clothing: Bring work shoes and clothing suitable for outdoor tasks, keeping in mind the diverse weather conditions (ranging from rainy and cool to sunny and warm).
+Remember to pack both a raincoat and sunscreen.
+A pair of comfortable hiking shoes is essential.
+Long pants are recommended to protect against potentially irritating plants, insects, and reptiles.
+You may also be asked to help carry some of the project equipment.

-• Equipment and tools: The participants are encouraged to bring a laptop having at least 10 GB free disk space, a mouse and a USB flash drive.
-Operating system recommended: Windows XP or newer.
-Participants will not need to bring drawing or measuring supplies, nor any other tools.
-These will be provided by the field school.
+• Equipment and Tools: Participants are required to bring a laptop with at least 50 GB of free disk space, a mouse, and a USB flash drive.
+The recommended operating system is Windows 10 or newer.
+Participants will not need to bring drawing or measuring supplies, as these will be provided by the field school.

-• For participants who want to bring their own cameras, we recommend a high-resolution digital photo camera, with a higher ISO and optical stabilization.
-Bear in mind that working conditions are frequently challenging: low to no light, humid and moldy environments.
-The Balkan Heritage Field School has flood lights but these are only usable if there is electricity.
-Don’t forget to bring your camera USB connecting cable (esp. in case you cannot bring your laptop).
+• Camera: For those wishing to bring their own cameras, we recommend a high-resolution digital photo camera with a higher ISO and optical stabilization.
+Working conditions can be challenging, with low to no light and humid, moldy environments.
+The Balkan Heritage Field School has floodlights, but they are only usable if there is electricity.

-• Small backpack (for your water bottle, snacks, camera, etc.)
+• A small backpack for your water bottle, snacks, camera, etc.

-• A converter to EU-type electrical sockets if needed.
+• A converter for EU-type electrical sockets, if needed

-• A good attitude for work, fun, study and discoveries!
+• A positive attitude for work, fun, study, and discoveries!

 The Cost